aleios-cloud/eventbridge-toolbox/README.md

 - The path from the root to the event catalog events folder

 ```
-npx schema-generator <path from root to your event contracts> event-catalog/events
+npx schema-generator <path from root to your event contracts> <path from root to event catalog events>
 ```

 6. You can start a local development server by running: